Action item: Tracking

 A usual format for an action item is to record an action item number, the date when the action item is identified or created, the name of the person to whom the action is assigned, a title description of the action, a more detailed description of the action and its outcomes, and its deliverables.

 An action item can be considered a more general form of various types of action/issue/defect tracking methods.
-For instance, a bug report is a form of action item as is a service report created by a service company to track a problem reported by a customer or an RMA number.
+For instance, a bug report is a form of an action item, as is a service report created by a service company to track a problem reported by a customer or an RMA number.

 Follow up in a consistent and timely manner with the responsible individual(s) to track their progress and drive the action item to resolution.

 It is important to understand the distinction here that we track to resolution and not to completion.
 While it is the goal to have every action item completed, there are numerous scenarios in which the action item may no longer be relevant or completion may not be possible.

 Software

 There are a number of software applications for tracking action items or service reports.
 These applications are used within software development organizations as well as in customer support functions.
-Because these software applications facilitate group communication, they are often referred to as Collaborative software or groupware..
+Because these software applications facilitate group communication, they are often referred to as Collaborative software or groupware.
 Various such software are available in the market.
 They are known to increase the productivity of Managers.

 Many information technology support groups use some kind of service report software so that when a trouble report is called in, the person answering the telephone will create a trouble ticket to track the issue.
-The trouble ticket is assigned to a member of the IT services organization who then visits the person who has reported a problem and resolves the problem.
-The IT services person will then close out the trouble ticket indicating the issue has been resolved.
+The trouble ticket is assigned to a member of the IT services organization, who then visits the person who has reported a problem and resolves the problem.
+The IT services person will then close out the trouble ticket, indicating the issue has been resolved.

 Recent research at the Computational Semantics Lab at Stanford University seeks to automatically identify action items and extract their properties (the what, who, and when of the action item) using automatic speech recognition transcripts from spontaneous, multi-party conversations during meetings.